Gift Ideas for Truck Drivers

 The oil pump is what regulates semi-truck oil pressure.
 If the pump is malfunctioning in any way, one of the first things that will happen is your low oil pressure warning light will come on.

-You may also notice decreased power, your engine temperature rising, and the engine stalling.
+You may also notice decreased power, rising engine temperature, and engine stalling.

 5. Clogged or Dirty Oil Filter